 - Social and Community Service Manager - $64,680 per year on average (BLS;2015)

-Top Organizations for Family Women and Children Public Health
+Family, Women, and Children Public Health Organizations

 World Health Organization - Family, Women's and Children's Health (FWC)

-The World Health Organization is a leader in innovation for public health.
-The Family, Women's and Children's Health division provides more focus and structure in providing helpful policies, programs, and education for individuals that fall within this category.
-The WHO-FWC is a great place for professionals in this field to become involved - the mission for this organization includes focusing on the needs of people from birth until old-age.
+The World Health Organization (WHO) is a leader in innovation for public health.
+The Family, Women's and Children's (FWC) Health division provides more focus and structure in providing helpful policies, programs, and education for individuals that fall within this category.
+The WHO-FWC is a place for professionals in this field to become involved - the mission for this organization includes focusing on the needs of people from birth until old-age.
 Health topics relating to childbirth, care during infancy, and healthy life habits are spotlighted, providing members of this organization with the insight to properly work with women and children throughout their careers.

-Project hope is a worldwide organization that focuses on the need for proper medical care, training, and education for all people.
+Project Hope is a worldwide organization that focuses on the need for proper medical care, training, and education for all people.
 The focus on maternal, neonatal, and child health is part of what makes this a truly amazing organization for individuals in this field.
 Project Hope works to provide professionals with the appropriate knowledge in training, in hopes that there is an increase in availability of helpful health programs for women and children.
 Improving quality of care, educating mothers, and overall child health are just a few of the many missions of this program.
 Joining an organization such as this one can potentially provide networking, insight, and expertise that can be complementary to a successful career.